Travel and Visa

 • Average journey time for direct trains is around 2 h 10 min.

-Finding the right Train Stations
+Finding the right Train Stations in Frankfurt Airport

 • Terminal 1: